Carolyn Jacobs, M.S.W., Ph.D.

 Dean Emerita and Elizabeth Marting Treuhaft Professor Emerita

-For 34 years, Dr. Jacobs has been a vital member of the SSW facutly.
+For 34 years, Dr. Jacobs has been a vital member of the SSW faculty.
 For 14 of those years, she served as the dean and Elizabeth Marting Treuhaft Professor.
 She is the director of the Contemplative Clinical Practice Advanced Certificate Program and a member of the Ph.D. program faculty.

-Dr. Jacobs has taught primarily within the research and practice sequences.
+Dr. Jacobs teaches primarily within the research and practice sequences.
 Her areas of professional interest include religion and spirituality in social work clinical practice and organizational behavior.
 She has written and presented extensively on the topic of spirituality in social work.
 In 2001 she was elected to the National Academies of Practice as a distinguished social work practitioner.

 Jacobs received her B.A. from Sacramento State University, her M.S.W. from San Diego State University, her doctorate from the Heller School of Brandeis University, and her training as a spiritual director from the Shalem Institute for Spiritual Formation.
 She maintains a spiritual direction practice.

 Ph.D., The Heller School, Brandeis University

 - Religion and spirituality in social work practice

 Area of Current Research

 2012-present: Board of Directors, Mind & Life Institute, Hadley, Massachusetts